 - A. I acknowledge that no white coat or AU name badge can be worn while shadowing nothing to identify me with our institution or program. - B. I acknowledge that I must identify myself as an observer. - C. I acknowledge that I am NOT allowed to shadow in an OR or other scrub area UNLESS I have completed our asepsis program and have been signed off in that regard. - D. I acknowledge that I am NOT allowed to shadow in an inpatient setting unless I have completed all credentialing required by that hospital/institution; that I as a student should typically only shadow in a private practice, outpatient setting. - E. I acknowledge that shadowing is only OBSERVING I cannot touch patients or talk to patients beyond a greeting and introducing myself as "Jane Doe."
-Taking patientPage 47 Revision Date: 09/06/2023 histories, examining patients, administering shots/etc., discussing treatment plans, patient counseling and education, and all other medically related activities are off limits.

-F. I acknowledge and understand that I am NOT covered by our malpractice insurance while shadowing which is why I should refrain from all patient contact, counseling, and discussion of any condition.
+Taking patient histories, examining patients, administering shots/etc., discussing treatment plans, patient counseling and education, and all other medically related activities are off limits. - F. I acknowledge and understand that I am NOT covered by our malpractice insurance while shadowing which is why I should refrain from all patient contact, counseling, and discussion of any condition. - G. I understand that this policy also applies to interviews for employment. - H. I understand that it is my responsibility to clarify this policy and expectations with the Education Director, Program Director, and/or Clinical Director BEFORE attending a shadowing experience should I have any questions. - I. I understand that the AU PA Program is not responsible or liable for any outcomes or actions related to my shadowing experiences or job interviews set up outside of program activities.